-

 People who have symptoms, particularly if blood pressure is too low, require immediate cardioversion (an electrical shock to convert the heart to normal rhythm).

-People who have no symptoms but who have had ventricular tachycardia for more than 30 seconds should be treated either with cardioversion or intravenous drugs.
+People who have no symptoms but who have had ventricular tachycardia for more than 30 seconds should be treated either with cardioversion or intravenous medications.

 Cardioversion is painful, so sedation is required, but cardioversion is almost always effective and aside from the discomfort has few side effects.